Capital funding is often the hardest to raise.

 Grantmaking at a glance.

-Capital project grants are awarded to Rhode Island based nonprofit organizations.
-Grants are awarded for the purchase of equipment and tangible property, and for construction, renovations or purchase of real estate.
+Capital project grants are awarded to Rhode Island-based nonprofit organizations.
+The Foundation prefers to focus support on those organizations that have had their 501c3 status or have been providing programming through a fiscal sponsor for at least 3 years.
+Grants are awarded for the purchase of equipment and tangible property, and for construction, renovations, or purchase of real estate.
 Grants are also awarded on a very limited basis for the reduction of indebtedness exclusively related to building acquisition, construction, and/or building improvements.

 The Champlin Foundation examines several factors when considering requests for support, including but not limited to: